-The FlexDGrid project previously and now in the Equilibrium project WPD is developing methods to monitor and automatically reconfigure networks.
+With the FlexDGrid and Equilibrium projects WPD has developed methods to monitor and automatically reconfigure networks.
 There are areas of the network where it is not possible to operate with parallel feeding arrangements (meshing) due to technical limitations.
 These can be due to loads, generation or fault levels.